MEMB2 Unit for studying Equilibrium of Moments on a Two Arm Lever

 The beam is graduated in each direction from the central pivot to read the distances from the pivot point – the lever arms.
 The calculation of the lever arms can be verified in the exercises.

-Three movable riders and weight holders are included for applying loads.
+Three movable riders are included for applying loads.

 Exercises and guided practices